digital-work-lab/open-source-project/docs/mailings.md

 > Dear students,
 >
-> I would like to briefly remind you of the submission deadline on December 20.
-To submit your code, you would need to create a pull request as discussed.
->
-> > This code can still be changed after the pull request has been created until January 12 at the latest, after which time changes will no longer be evaluated.
+> I would like to briefly remind you to create a pull request by December 20.
+You can continue to work on your code until January 12 at the latest, after which time changes will no longer be evaluated.
 >
 > We have also set the date for the code review session.
 This will take place at the TBA.
 You can book the exact time yourself this week in a survey here in the VC.
 Please note that only one member per team can book a slot so that all deadlines can be met.
 The code review session, including the subsequent discussion, will last a maximum of 1 hour.
 >